-Achilles also offers a Small Supplier Tier, costing £105 + VAT per year, available to businesses with fewer than 10 employees and an annual turnover of less than £1m.
+Achilles also offers a Small Supplier Tier available to businesses with fewer than 10 employees and an annual turnover of less than £1m.

 Becoming a member of the Utility Vendor Database (UVDB) community enables suppliers to be directly informed about tender opportunities relevant to their business.